mcdexio/mcdex-references/en/perpetual.md

 ## Trade with the Order Book
 In order to improve the liquidity, MCDEX Provides an off-chain order book to trade the Perpetual contract.
 The order book server can only match the orders for the traders.
-The server can never access the trader’s on-china margin account.
+The server can never access the trader's on-china margin account.

 To trade with the order book, the trader sign their orders and send the orders to the order book server.
 The order book server matches the orders in the order book and send match result to the smart contract on the block chain.
-The smart contract first validate the order’s signature and match result.
+The smart contract first validate the order's signature and match result.
 If the validation passed, the trades are made according to the match result.

 ### Target Leverage

 No matter trade with the AMM or with the order book, the effective leverage of the position is always the ```Position Value / Margin Balance``` and the maximum leverage to open position is ```1 / Initial Margin rate```

-However, the trader could set a “Target Leverage” when trade with the order book.
-The order book engine uses the target leverage to calculate the Position Margin and the Order Margin and automatically cancel the orders that may push the position’s leverage above the target leverage.
+However, the trader could set a "Target Leverage" when trade with the order book.
+The order book engine uses the target leverage to calculate the Position Margin and the Order Margin and automatically cancel the orders that may push the position's leverage above the target leverage.

 Remember that the target leverage is only a setting in the off-chain order book server.
 Even the trader sets low target leverage, the effective leverage of the on-chain position may be higher or lower than the target leverage.
 For example, the trader withdraws collateral tokens from the margin account, leading to the increase of the effective leverage.
 Another example, the profit of the position increases continuously, which results in an increase in the margin balance and the decrease of effective leverage.